-The list is organized by product name.
+The list is organized by product name showing products on top which have a subscription.
+Freely available products appear at the end of the list.
 For each product, you can see the architecture it can be used on.
 Click the arrow next to the product name to see associated channels and extensions.
 Click the [Channels] icon to see the complete list of channels associated with each product.